North Country is a 2005 drama film directed by Niki Caro and inspired by a real-life class action lawsuit from 1988.

 This film shows examples of:

 - Amoral Attorney: Slightly averted.
-The lawyer representing the mine comes off as this at first, but it's later revealed that she's just doing her job and actually wants the mine to take a plea because she knows the loss will be great.
+The lawyer representing the mine comes off as this at first, but it's later revealed that she actually wants the mine to take a plea because she knows the loss will be great and shows some faint distaste for Pierson.

 - Based on a True Story: In 1988, the first class-action sexual harassment lawsuit in the U.S. was filed on behalf of Lois Jenson and other female workers against the EVTAC iron mine.